Destination Graduation and Beyond

 Students are encouraged to take college entrance exams beginning in their junior year.
 The SAT and ACT are universally accepted college entrance exams for all colleges.
 Students may take the SAT and ACT as many times as they wish to improve on scores.
 Colleges will consider the student's highest score.
 The TSIA2 is another college entrance exam option for students interested in enrolling in public colleges and universities in Texas.
 The TSIA2 is usually taken during the senior year if TSIA exemption requirements have not been met with an ACT or SAT score.

-Clear Creek ISD is fortunate to be able to provide our students with multiple opportunities to take post-secondary readiness and entrance exams free of charge.
+Clear Creek ISD is fortunate to be able to provide our students with multiple opportunities to take post-secondary readiness and entrance exams.

 - All 10th grade students have the opportunity to take the PSAT NMSQT in the fall.